 The Parish Church of St. Paul

 Exiting the cathedral once again, we found ourselves walking though the Domplatz, down a side street to the pastel pink Pfarrkirche St. Paul which sits high on a hill overlooking Rindermarkt, a long street lined with more pastel colored houses.

 The Smell of Cinnamon & Gingerbread Wafting from Simon Confiserie

-But we didn’t come here for the church per-say, we came here for the smell of warm cinnamon and gingerbread wafting down the street.
+If you’re looking for the best cafe in Passau, then look no further.
+We came here for the smell of warm cinnamon and gingerbread wafting down the street making a rubble in our tummies.
 Simon Confiserie is a confectionery sweet shop founded in 1903 and is renowned for their delicious gingerbread (lebkuchen) which is strictly made from honey, flour and spices.
 We sat down for a warm cuppa coffee, bought some lebkuchen and warmed up from the crisp autumn morning prior to the organ concert.

 Artist Street “Künstlergasse”

 Stretching from just behind the Parish Church of St. Paul towards the direction of the Rathaus (City Hall), you’ll find a street lined with artists display their handcrafted work in their shops.
 From jewelry to antiques, you can find many shops offering unique items.
 What I found interesting was the plethora of arched buildings lining the street at the beginning of the path.